Khaan Quest Medical Evacuation

-B-Roll of U.S. Army Soldiers assigned to the 390th Military Police Battalion, 11th Military Police Brigade, 200th Military Police Command, conduct medical evacuation, during Khaan Quest 2025, at Five Hills Training Area in Mongolia, June 16, 2025.
+U.S. Army Soldiers assigned to the 390th Military Police Battalion, 11th Military Police Brigade, 200th Military Police Command, and soldiers of the Mongolian Armed Forces soldiers assigned to Unit 123, lift a litter during a medical evacuation exercise, during Khan Quest 2025, at Five Hills Training Area in Mongolia, June 20, 2025.
 Khaan Quest is an annual, multinational and multicomponent training exercise led by the Mongolian Armed Forces designed to promote regional peace and security.
 (U.S. Army photo by Staff.
 Sgt.
 Christopher D Stelter)

 |Date Taken: